rmrice/rmrice.github.io/index.md

 # Rebecca Rice

-I'm a Software Engineer at [Mapbox](https://mapbox.com).
-I work on the Maps API team so I get to make sure all of our map ingredients work :cookie:.
+Hi! :wave: I'm a Software Engineer at [Mapbox](https://mapbox.com).
+I work on the Maps API team so I help make sure all of our map ingredients work :cookie:.
 My background is in cartography :earth_americas:.